BridgesLab/PrecisionNutrition/Meta Analysis/LDL-Changes.md

   mutate(Sex.Group = cut(`Percent Male`, breaks = c(0,.1,.9,1), include.lowest = TRUE, labels = c("Mostly Female", "Mixed", "Mostly Male")))
 ```

 These data can be found in **/Users/davebrid/Documents/GitHub/PrecisionNutrition/Meta Analysis** in a file named **VLCF Meta-Analysis.csv**.
-This script was most recently updated on **Tue May 21 16:17:34 2024**.
+This script was most recently updated on **Tue May 21 16:44:30 2024**.

+This analysis includes 22 studies with 463 total participants.

 # Meta-Analysis